Best Fall/Autumn Attractions

 This drivable nature trail is more than just beautiful, it is the cradle of Gatlinburg itself.
 The cabins you will see and can go into, are from Gatlinburg's earliest settlers.

 It's also a likely place to see bears, but remember, stay back and give them space if you see them.
 It is home to them, and we are lucky to be able to visit.
 This trail is a one way loop, just off the main Parkway of Gatlinburg, and is completely free.
-A drive or a hike on its many trails and waterfalls will be unforgettable in the Fall!
+A drive or a hike on its many trails, fall foliage and waterfalls will be unforgettable in October!

 Want a Guided Tour?